Candy Flip

-Candy Flip were a British electronic music duo from Stoke on Trent, who were associated with the indie dance music scene in the early 1990s (a scene more commonly known as Madchester or baggy).
+Candy Flip were an English electronic music duo from Stoke-on-Trent, who were associated with the indie dance music scene in the early 1990s (a scene more commonly known as Madchester or baggy).
 They are best remembered for their cover version of the Beatles song "Strawberry Fields Forever", which was a No. 3 hit on the UK Singles Chart in 1990.

 Origins of name and formation

 Candy Flip were named after "candyflipping", the slang term for the practice of taking ecstasy and LSD at the same time.
 The band was formed in 1990 by Danny Spencer (vocals, keyboards) and Ric Peet (keyboards), and was originally called Yin Yang.

 "Strawberry Fields Forever" and chart success

 The duo had a top 10 UK hit single with an electronic cover of the Beatles' "Strawberry Fields Forever" in 1990.
 The track sampled the drum beat from James Brown's "Funky Drummer", overdubbing a hi hat and heavy reverb.
 Candy Flip's track was initially a club hit on the rave scene before crossing over into the pop chart.
-The track is now considered a "rave classic", and was reissued on vinyl in 2005 on S12 Records.
+The track was reissued on vinyl in 2005 on S12 Records.
 The UK DJ remix service Disco Mix Club remixed the Candy Flip version, removing the beat and adding an interpolation of "Hey Jude" to the outro.

 The B-side of the first 12" single contained another electronic track entitled "Can You Feel the Love".
 A second 12" single release featured the 'Raspberry Ripple Remix' of the lead track backed by "Rhythim of Love" (sic).

 In 1991, Candy Flip released their first album, Madstock..., which combined rave beats with synthpop, strongly influenced by bands such as the Pet Shop Boys, New Order and the Beloved.
 A further two singles were released, the first being "Space" which made UK No. 98 and "This Can Be Real", which fared slightly better, reaching UK No. 60.
 Candy Flip split up in 1992.